 After 20 years of planning, the International African American Museum has finally opened its doors!
 The newly finished museum sits upon the African Ancestors Memorial Garden, the exact location where so many captive Africans first set foot in America.
 This highly anticipated museum plans to use untold stories of African Americans to educate, empower, and inspire its visitors properly.
 Link to museum guide here.

 The Charleston Museum is hailed as “America’s First Museum,” as it was established by the Charleston Library Society on the eve of the American Revolution.
 The museum closed temporarily due to the Civil War but opened again shortly after.
-Today, the Museum contains the most comprehensive collection of South Carolina materials in the US.
-Link to museum guide here.
+Today, the Museum contains the most comprehensive collection of South Carolina materials in the United States.

 If it’s plantations you’re interested in, we recommend visiting Middleton Place.
 Middleton Place is only a 15-minute drive from downtown, yet it feels about a thousand miles away from reality.
 Built by the wealthy Middleton family, this was once a rice plantation and one of the grandest estates on the east coast.

 Originally from Bristol, Rhode Island, Nathaniel Russell arrived in Charleston in 1765.
 Through his lucrative endeavors, Nathaniel constructed a townhome at 51 Meeting Street for himself and his family, which they moved into in 1808.
 For its time, the home was truly outstanding- complete with breathtaking gardens, geometrically shaped rooms, complex plasterwork ornamentation, and its most defining feature, a three-story, cantilevered, flying staircase.
-Today, the Nathaniel Ruddell House has been restored to its 1808 appearance.
-Link to historic homes guide here.
+Today, the Nathaniel Russell House has been restored to its 1808 appearance.

 The Old Exchange and Provost Dungeon was built in 1771 as a commercial exchange and custom house.
 Over the last 250 years, it has also been a post office, city hall, and military headquarters before becoming a museum.